• Skip to primary navigation

 Hobart GPO

-My favourite is Battery Point, an enclave of Georgian houses, the majority of which is heritage protected.
-Strolling through this area is peaceful and there’s plenty of little foodie places and gift shops along the way.
+Battery Point, one of the original suburbs of Hobart, is an enclave of Georgian houses, the majority of which are heritage protected.
+Strolling through this area is peaceful, and there’s plenty of little foodie places and gift shops along the way.

 best things to see and do in Hobart Battery Point

 You will never need to look too far for excellence in this area.
-Beware however that Hobart is not an inexpensive place.
-Dining out, especially when combined with the local beers and wines, can also make a dent in your pocket.
-If you are looking to save money, there are plenty of markets and supermarkets around where you can buy from.
+Beware, however that Hobart is not an inexpensive place.
+Dining out, especially when combined with local beers and wines, can also make a dent in your pocket.
+If you want to save money, there are plenty of markets and supermarkets where you can buy from.

 Salamanca Place